J.D., University of Illinois College of Law, 2012

 - U.S. Court of Appeals for the Seventh Circuit

 Before joining the firm, Jungmin served as a federal prosecutor in the Southern District of Illinois, where he worked in both the criminal and civil divisions of the U.S. Attorney’s Office.
 As a Special Assistant United States Attorney and a member of the Organized Crime and Drug Enforcement Task Force, he prosecuted numerous complex narcotics, conspiracy, money-laundering, firearms, counterfeiting and trafficking cases.
 In these roles, he successfully tried several cases to verdict in federal court and briefed and argued several appeals before the United States Court of Appeals for the Seventh Circuit.
-Prior to attending law school, Jungmin taught English at a high school in Incheon, South Korea.

 - In re Lithium Ion Batteries Antitrust Litigation, Northern District of California, MDL No. 2420: Direct and indirect class and direct action antitrust lawsuits concerning alleged price fixing of lithium ion battery cells and lithium ion batteries.